Shafi Ullah

 Shafi Ullah is a Pakistani politician who had been a member of the Provincial Assembly of Khyber Pakhtunkhwa from August 2018 till January 2023.
 He was Special Assistant to the Chief Minister on Prisons Khyber Pakhtunkhwa.

 Political career

-He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Pakistan Tehreek-e-Insaf from Constituency PK-15 (Lower Dir-III) in 2018 Pakistani general election.
+He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Pakistan Tehreek-e-Insaf from Constituency PK-15 (Lower Dir-III) in the 2018 Pakistani general election.